 And remember that with net metering, you’ll always have reliable backup power.
 On super snowy days (or at night) simply buy whatever electricity you need from the grid.
 At the end of each billing cycle, you still end up paying less money than if you didn’t have solar panels installed at all.

-In other words, solar offers guaranteed savings — even if you live in the snowiest regions of the continental United States.
+In other words, solar offers guaranteed savings — even if your solar panels are installed in the snowiest regions of the continental United States.

 Still not convinced?